-- Friday: Have a "free" dress down and wear jeans (without holes/tears above the fingertips) and an LPA or college t-shirt or: - Wednesday "Duds for Dollars" Pay \$1 to their teacher and wear "regular" clothes (as long as appropriate); no pajama or sweat pants.
+- Friday: Have a "free" dress down and wear jeans (without holes/tears above the fingertips) and an LPA or college t-shirt or: - Wednesday "Duds for Dollars" Pay \$1 to their teacher and wear "regular" clothes (as long as appropriate); no pajama pants, sweatpants or leggings.
 The monies collected via this fundraiser will be utilized by each specific classroom.